Your search results

 Submitting an Offer: Making it Official

-Home Inspection & Appraisal: Critical in The Steps To Buying A Home
+Home Inspection and Appraisal: Critical to Buying a Home

 Home Inspection & Appraisal Critical in The Steps To Buying A Home

-No matter the housing market or how badly you want the home, you need to have two additional steps to buying a house completed.
+No matter the housing market or how badly you want the home, you need to take two additional steps to complete the purchase: the inspection and appraisal.

-Home inspections are an opportunity for someone you hire to come into the home to provide you with an update about the condition of major systems and to point out any type of repairs that may be necessary.
-These services cost between $300 and $600.
+Home inspections are an opportunity for someone you hire to come into the home to provide an update on the condition of major systems and to point out any repairs that may be necessary.
+These services usually cost between $300 and $600.

-If there are concerns found in the home inspection, you can go back to the seller to ask for modifications to the offer.
-You may ask them to fix the problem or get a lower purchase price on the home.
-You’ll also want to have pest control inspections to ensure there is no termite risk in the home.
+If concerns are found during the home inspection, you can go back to the seller to request modifications to the offer.
+You may ask them to fix the problem or get a lower purchase price on the home, and you’ll also want to have pest control inspections to ensure there’s no termite risk.

-A home inspection ensures the house is in a condition the buyer is willing to accept and provides essential information for decision-making.
-A basic home inspection covers all aspects of the house, from the foundation to the roof, including a thorough examination of interior and exterior structures as well as utility systems like plumbing, electrical, water, and heat.
+A home inspection ensures the house is in a condition you’re willing to accept and provides essential information for decision-making.
+A basic home inspection covers all aspects of the house, from the foundation to the roof, including a thorough examination of interior and exterior structures, as well as utility systems such as plumbing, electrical, water, and heating.

-Inspection reports can reveal various problems, but some common issues include broken HVAC systems, plumbing problems, faulty electrical wiring, asbestos, mold, structural damages, pests, and radon presence.
+Inspection reports can reveal various problems, including broken HVAC systems, plumbing issues, faulty electrical wiring, asbestos, mold, structural damage, pests, and radon.

-After the home inspection, a buyer may decide to walk away, purchase the property ‘as-is’, or negotiate with the seller for repairs based on the identified issues.
-The home inspector is your responsibility to both pay for and choose.
-In all of the steps to buying a house, this is one to take seriously.
-Your Realtor can also provide a list of the best home inspectors in the area!
+After the home inspection, you may decide to walk away, purchase the property ‘as-is’, or negotiate with the seller for repairs based on the identified issues.
+The home inspector is your responsibility to both pay for and choose, and in all of the steps to buying a house, this is one to take very seriously.
+Your Realtor can also provide a list of the best home inspectors in the area.

 Understanding the Appraisal Process

-A home appraisal is a secondary step and very different.
-An appraisal assesses the home’s value by evaluating factors such as the condition of the home, comparable local sales, neighborhood, as well as the size of the home and land.
+A home appraisal is a secondary step and very different from an inspection.
+An appraisal assesses the home’s value by evaluating factors such as the home’s condition, comparable local sales, the neighborhood, and the size of the home and the land.

-If the appraisal matches or exceeds the offer price, the buyer should be fine with proceeding with the purchase, and if it’s higher, the buyer gains instant equity.
+If the appraisal matches or exceeds the offer price, you should be fine proceeding with the purchase, and if it’s higher, you gain instant equity.

-Different loan types may require various appraisal methods, such as conventional loans‘ value assessments or government loans’ specialized appraisals that focus on safety and structural requirements.
-All of these factors impact the value of the home, though.
+Different loan types may require various appraisal methods, such as conventional loans’ value assessments or government loans’ specialized appraisals that focus on safety and structural requirements.
+All of these factors affect the home’s value.

-When an appraisal comes in lower than the offer, the buyer can negotiate with the seller to adjust the purchase price, pay the difference in cash, or walk away from the deal.
-Typically, underwriting will not go through unless the home is worth at least the value of the loan.
-This can derail the home buying process.
+When an appraisal comes in lower than the offer, you have some options, which are typically to negotiate with the seller to adjust the purchase price, pay the difference in cash, or walk away from the deal.
+Typically, underwriting will not proceed unless the home is worth at least the loan amount, and this can derail the home-buying process

-Home insurance is a necessary investment.
-Your mortgage lender will require that you maintain a comprehensive policy on the home to protect their investment.
-Home insurance covers damage to the home and structures as well as theft and loss of personal property.
-You’ll likely need to complete this step to buying a house before your lender will close on the mortgage.
+Your mortgage lender will require you to maintain a comprehensive homeowners’ insurance policy to protect their investment, and this insurance will cover damage to the home and structures, as well as theft and loss of your personal property.
+You’ll likely need to complete this step before your lender will close on the mortgage, as it’s one of the essential steps to buying a house for the first time.

-Work with a homeowners insurance broker to help you determine the type and amount of coverage you need.
-Typically, it’s best to select coverage that provides enough value to cover the cost of rebuilding a home if it is a total loss.
-You may also need earthquake or flood insurance, depending on your location.
-Most often, replacement cost homeowners insurance is best as it will cover the cost to replace the home or other losses at today’s value.
-It covers damage to the home and surrounding structures, as well as stolen or damaged personal property.
+Work with a homeowners’ insurance broker to help you determine the type and amount of coverage you need.
+Typically, it’s best to select coverage that provides enough value to rebuild a home if it is a total loss.
+This is called full replacement cost insurance, and you may also need earthquake, hurricane, or flood insurance, depending on your location.

-As a first-time home buyer, speak to your agent about how much coverage you need and if you need any add-ons.
-These will add protection for high-end belongings.
+As a first-time homebuyer, speak with your agent about how much coverage you need and whether you need any add-ons to increase your protection for high-end belongings.
 Then, discuss ways to lower your costs, such as bundling home and auto and investing in a security system.

-Closing the Deal: The Final Steps to Buying a House Before Ownership
+Closing is the Final Step to Buying a House

 Closing the Deal The Final Steps to Buying a House Before Ownership

-Now that the offer is accepted and you’re moving on with the steps to buying a house, you’ll enter the closing process.
+Now that the offer has been accepted and you’re moving on to the next step of buying a house, you’ll enter the closing process.

 A closing disclosure will include a detailed list of the entire process.
-Ensure everything on this document matches what you expect.
-That includes the loan amount and loan term (including if it is a fixed-rate or an adjustable rate loan).
+Ensure that everything in this document matches your expectations.
+That includes the loan amount and loan term (including whether it is a fixed-rate or an adjustable-rate loan).
 It should include the monthly payment, the down payment, and all terms of the deal with the lender.
 Title insurance is also a component of this process.

 When closing day arrives, you’ll meet with a closing agent to review numerous documents.
 There should be no surprises in this process.
-Once you sign all of the documents, the mortgage loan is finalized, the money to buy the home is sent to the seller, and you become a homeowner.
+Once you sign all the documents, the mortgage loan is finalized, the funds to buy the home are sent to the seller, and you become a homeowner.

 Picture of Jake Maines, Virginia Beach Realtor